odoo/owl/doc/store.md

 Getters take _at most_ one argument.

-Note that getters are cached if they don't take any argument, or their argument is a string or a number.
+Note that getters are not cached.

 ### Connecting a Component